 This mode is also implemented by embedding code in your web client, however, in this case, rather than sending user data directly to the DMP, the onLogin handler registers each user that has signed up (or signed in), and the user's data is passed on to the DMP periodically behind the scenes in a batch process.
 The batch process can be timed to run every few minutes, and so keeps your DMP up to date for ad targeting in near real-time.

-Transfer of user data is done using Gigya's standard Data Extract procedures, correctly configured, with the help of your Gigya Implementation Consultant, for your specific DMP.
+Transfer of user data is done with the help of your Gigya Implementation Consultant, for the specific DMP in question.